Objectives To explore changes in healthcare professionals’ views about the diagnosis and management of heart failure since a study in 2003.

 Only a minority of respondents in any group found clinical guidelines helpful when diagnosing and managing HFpEF.

-Some GPs and HF nurses felt duty bound to follow guidelines but expressed frustration that they did not offer enough scope
+Some GPs and HF nurses felt duty bound to follow guidelines but expressed frustration that they did not offer enough scope for individualised care:

 I try and use them but I think a lot of people don't fit into them, the little boxes.
 (GP partner)